 You may be wondering, ‘Can you lose a personal injury claim?’
 There is no definite way to determine whether or not your claim will be successful.
 This is because all cases are different.
 Factors such as having sufficient evidence and submitting your claim within the limitation period could help support your claim.

 Continue reading, and we’ll answer the question: ‘What happens if I lose my personal injury claim?’
-Alternatively, get in touch with our advisors if you would like to receive free advice for your specific claim.
+Alternatively, get in touch with our advisors if you would like to receive free advice tailored to your specific claim.

 What Happens If I Lose My Personal Injury Claim? – The Process Of A Personal Injury Claim